webNeat/focus/article/README.md

 }
 ```

-And then I modified the `App` component to call that function when `Enter` is pressed:
+Then I modified the `App` component to call that function when `Enter` is pressed:

 ```tsx
 function App() {